 Chickpeas, also known as garbanzo beans, are an incredibly healthy legume.

-There are close to 15 grams of protein and 13 grams of fiber in a 1-cup (164-gram) serving of chickpeas, making them an excellent snack for people with diabetes (35).
+There are close to 14.5 grams of protein and 12.5 grams of fiber in a

-Research has shown that consuming chickpeas on a regular basis may play a role in preventing the progression of diabetes, thanks to their potential to help manage blood sugar levels (
+Research has shown that consuming chickpeas and other legumes on a regular basis may play a role in reducing diabetes risk, thanks to their potential to

 One way to make chickpeas easy to snack on is by roasting them, which makes them crunchy and convenient.
 They taste great when roasted with olive oil and seasonings of your choice.